vukasm/Project-2019-Programming-and-Scripting/README.md

 **Ronald Fisher** was a British statistician and genericist.
 For his work in statistics, he has been described as "a genius who almost single-handedly created the foundations for modern statistical science".
 ![ronald-fisher](https://user-images.githubusercontent.com/47272839/55897456-7239a000-5bb8-11e9-94cf-8b5092f764c6.jpg)

 Fisher's *Iris data set* (Fisher,) is perhaps the best known database to be found in the pattern recognition literature.
-He introduced the Iris data sdet in his 1936 paper The use od multiple measurements in taxonomic problems as an example of linear discriminant analysis.
-It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
-Iris is a genus of 260-300 species of flowering plants with showy flowers.
+He introduced the Iris data set in his 1936 paper *The use od multiple measurements in taxonomic problems* as an example of linear discriminant analysis.
+It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species. *Iris* is a genus of 260-300 species of flowering plants with showy flowers.
 The name comes from the Greek word for a rainbow, as the flower colours have a broad variety.
 The data set contains 3 classes of samples each, where each class refers to a type of iris plant.
 One class is linearly separable from the other two, while the other two are not linearly separable from each other.
 The data set contains the following attributes:
 1. Sepal length in cm